What is business succession planning?

 A father and son plumbing team stand next to their van with arms crossed

-Small business life is busy, so thinking about the future doesn’t seem like a priority.
-However, whether you’re planning to transfer business ownership to a family member or hand over control to your business partner, planning ensures you can protect the hard work after you’ve left the company.
+Running a small business is often hectic, so thinking about the future doesn’t seem like a priority.
+However, whether you’re planning to transfer business ownership to a family member or hand over control to your business partner, planning ahead ensures you can protect the hard work after you’ve left the business.

 It’s never too early to start thinking about the future, especially if you have plans for growth and expansion.
 Your role as business owner leaves a crucial gap to fill.
 If the unexpected happens or you simply decide it’s time to step back, knowing your business will be in the right hands is reassuring.